 - Avoid strenuous exercise for two to three weeks.

 - Avoid contact sports for one month.

 - Wear a protective headband at night for a month.

 You may return to school, work, or daily routine after one week*.
 However, you will need to strictly follow your surgeon’s post-operative instructions to prevent complications.

-There are some temporary bruising and swelling on your ears which can last for two weeks.
-Once the swelling has disappeared completely, you may begin to notice the results.
-You should expect your new ears to appear similar to each other in size and position.
-However, just like the natural ears, the position of your ears after the surgery will not match perfectly.
+There are some temporary bruising and swelling on your ears which can last for a few weeks weeks, although you will notice a difference immediately.
 After your otoplasty surgery, there is always some forward movement of your ears since the cartilage is elastic.

 Usually the results of ear surgery are permanent after one month, although occasionally they can become more prominent again over time*.